What we know about the victims of the Maine mass shooting – KION546

 Peyton Brewer-Ross

-Peyton Brewer-Ross, 39, was participating in a cornhole tournament at Schemengees Bar & Grille Restaurant when he was killed, his brother Ralph Brewer told CNN.
+Peyton Brewer-Ross was participating in a cornhole tournament at Schemengees Bar & Grille Restaurant when he was killed, his brother Ralph Brewer told CNN.
 Brewer-Ross loved playing cornhole and enjoying hanging out with friends at Schemengees.

 Brewer-Ross “loved being a dad more than anything else,” his brother said.
 Two weeks ago, Brewer-Ross celebrated the second birthday of his daughter, Elle.

-Tommy Conrad, 34, was identified as one of the victims of the Lewiston mass shootings, his family confirmed to CNN affiliate WMTW.
-Conrad was the manager at the bowling alley and is survived by his 9-year-old daughter.
+Tommy Conrad, 34, was identified as one of the victims of the Lewiston mass shootings.
+Conrad was the manager at the bowling alley and is survived by his 9-year-old daughter, his family confirmed to CNN affiliate WMTW.

 Michael Deslauriers II

-Michael Deslauriers II was killed while attempting to charge at the shooter at the bowling alley, his father, Michael Deslauriers Sr., said on Facebook.
+Michael Deslauriers II, 51, was killed while attempting to charge at the shooter at the bowling alley, his father, Michael Deslauriers Sr., said on Facebook.

 Deslauriers Sr., who is the chairman of the Sabattus Historical Society, announced on the organization’s Facebook page that his son and his friend died trying to stop the shooter.